istoica 10 months ago

 Vert succinct and poetic way to describe so much these days in this space.

-• MrDrMcCoy a day ago
+• MrDrMcCoy 9 months ago

 This looks really slick!
 Quick question for you: the site mentions that other engines are planned.
 I'm curious what those might be.
 I would guess something like directly interfacing with containerd or kata, but would love to know more.
 If I could request one, it would be to directly use systemd, since it now covers all the necessary features to run containers quite nicely.

-• osigurdson 3 days ago
+• osigurdson 10 months ago

 >> Kubernetes is planned - my devops wants me to add it badly!